captainsafia/giddy/README.md

 either `git rm <file>` or `git add <file>` for a given file depending on whether or not it has been removed from the project.

-`giddy undo <files>` undoes unstaged changes to a file but checking out the version of the file associated with the most recent commit. `git undo --all` undoes unstaged changes to all files in the project.
+`giddy undo <files>` undoes unstaged changes to a file by checking out the version of the file associated with the most recent commit. `git undo --all` undoes unstaged changes to all files in the project.